michaelsanford/bittray/docs/index.md

 _Bittray_ is a tiny system tray application written in [Go](https://golang.org/) that polls a Bitbucket Enterprise / Stash API 1.0-compatible server for new pull requests that you need to act on.

-It's tested to work up to Atlassian Bitbucket v5.16.3.
+It's tested to work up to Atlassian Bitbucket v5.16.3 up to v6.10.2.

 # Setup